Perspective | Yes, your unemployment benefit is taxable income. But it shouldn’t be.

 The United States has a pay-as-you-go tax system, which means taxpayers are supposed to pay income tax as they receive income during the year, through withholding by an employer or by making estimated tax payments.
 If you don’t pay enough tax throughout the year, you may have to pay an underpayment penalty, which is currently 3 percent.

-“I opted into having the taxes taken out upfront, but I’m failing to understand how or why they need to tax this?” said Meyer, who is a member of The Washington Post’s Navigating Unemployment Facebook page, a community of people who are out of work because of the pandemic.
+“I opted into having the taxes taken out upfront,” Meyer said in a Facebook post, “but I’m failing to understand how or why they need to tax this?”
+Meyer is a member of The Washington Post’s Navigating Unemployment Facebook page, a community of people who are out of work because of the pandemic.
 Meyer, who worked in property management, said it took four months to get her benefits.

 Like so many others, the Madison, Wis., woman complained about the taxation.
-“I’m not choosing to be in this position,” she said.
+“I’m not choosing to be in this position,” she wrote.
 “I’m also not collecting that much in a week.”

 Until 1979, unemployment benefits were tax-free.